 When it comes to physical health for aging adults, balance plays a pivotal role.
-In fact, falling is one of the leading causes of injury or death for seniors in the U.S. So, how can seniors improve their balance?
-Balance exercises.
-Read our list of the Top 10 balance exercises for seniors that can be done at home, in a senior living community, or at a local senior center.
+Falling is one of the leading causes of injury or death for seniors in the U.S. But how can seniors improve their balance?
+The answer is to engage in balance exercises for seniors.

 - Single limb stance – Stand behind a solid chair and hold the back of the chair.
-Lift your right foot up while balancing on your left.
-Hold the position as long as you can and then switch legs.
+Lift your right foot while balancing on your left.
+Hold the position as long as you can, and then switch legs.
 Work up to one minute on each side.

 - Back and forth – Stand with feet shoulder-width apart.
-Stand firmly on the ground with eyes forward.
+Stand firmly on the ground with your eyes forward.
 Slowly place all your weight on your right foot until the left comes off the ground.
-Hold that position for up to 30 seconds and then switch sides.
+Hold that position for up to 30 seconds, and then switch sides.

 - Leg raises – Hold onto a chair and slowly lift your right leg back.
-Keep your leg straight and bring it up as high as you can and hold the pose for one second.
+Keep your leg straight, raise it as high as possible, and hold the pose for one second.
 Repeat up to 15 times on each leg.
-This can also be done forwards or sideways by raising your leg out in front of you or to the side.
+This can also be done forward or sideways by raising your leg in front of you or to the side.
 Set a chair on your right or left side for support.

-- Marching in place – Alternate lifting your right and left knees as high into the air as possible.
+- Marching in place – Alternate lifting your right and left knees as high as possible.
 Use a chair to support yourself if needed.
 Aim to repeat the exercise 20 times on each side.

 - Shoulder rolls and arm circles – From a seated or standing position, gently rotate your shoulders in a circular motion forward and then repeat backward.
 Raise your arms out at your side and repeat for more of a full-arm workout.